 The size of the power supply cable, signal cable, fuse, and switch needed is determined by the maximum current of the unit.
 The maximum current is indicated on the nameplate located on the side panel of the unit.
-Refer to this nameplate to choose the right cable, fuse, or switch.
+Refer to this nameplate to choose the right cable (stranded wire preferred), fuse, or switch.